cqframework/FhirProfileTools/README.md

 # Running

-To run of FHIR profiles you first need to create config.dat file in top-level of project that points to the location of resources and profiles.
+To run on FHIR profiles you first need to create config.dat file in top-level of project that points to the location of resources and profiles.
 This normally would be the build/source folder from the fhir-svn repository.